rstacruz/backbone-patterns/README.md

 });

 App.TabView = Backbone.View.extend({
-  // Notice this view has it's own events.
+  // Notice this view has its own events.
 They will not
   // interfere with ChromeView's events.
   events: {
     'click nav.tabs a': 'switchTab'